matijakolaric-com/django-music-publisher/docs/features.rst

 then about 30 seconds per statement for all others.
 This process can be fully automated by using scripts.

+.. container:: tgt

+  `That Green Thing <https://matijakolaric.com/thatgreenthing>`_ can be configured with templates, so that outgoing statements come in any format you desire.

 Data imports and exports
 ------------------------

 Data about works can be imported from *CSV* files.

 Data for selected works can be exported as *JSON* (complete) or *CSV* (partial).

+.. container:: tgt

+  `That Green Thing <https://matijakolaric.com/thatgreenthing>`_ can import multiple formats, including EBR and CWR.

 Audio files and images
 ------------------------